Amarna letter EA 11

 Amarna letter EA11 is a letter of correspondence to Akhenaten of Egypt from the king of Babylon, Burna-Buriash II.

 The tablet onto which letter EA11 is inscribed is badly damaged.

 The letter content suggests of the place Amarna having experienced an epidemic of some kind of plague.

-The letter (together with letter EA10) seems to undoubtedly indicate that Akhenaten married his daughters Meritaten and Ankhesenpaaten at a time when they were both 11 or 12 years of age.
+The letter (together with letter EA10) has been used to argue that Akhenaten married his daughters Meritaten and Ankhesenpaaten at a time when they were both 11 or 12 years of age.
 Meritaten is described as the mistress of the royal house within the text.

 The letter is part of a series of correspondences from Babylonia to Egypt, which run from EA2 to EA4 and EA6 to EA14.
 EA1 and EA5 are from Egypt to Babylonia.